 - Cambridge English advanced: Grade A, B or C

 - Oxford Online Placement test: C1 (min.
-80 in each part) (offered at Business Academy Aarhus)
+90 in each part).
+We only accept this test, when it is completed at Business Academy Aarhus.
+Sign up here

 For non-EU applicants we only accept IELTS and TOEFL.

 Please note that the English test is valid for 2 years.

 Native English speakers, applicants with an IB Diploma and applicants with Nordic entrance exams (including applicants with a qualifying examination from USA, Canada, Australia, New Zealand, Great Britain, Scotland, or Ireland) are exempt from an English test.
 Please note that applicants with a qualifying examination from all other countries (including African and Asian countries, where the language of instruction is English) must submit a test.